e-alfred/ocdownloader/README.md

  `chmod +x SERVER/fallback.*`

-Additionally, you have to go to the ocDownloader admin settings (go to Settings > Administration/Additional Settings) and select Curl instead of Aria2 as your downloader.

 If you have problems with Curl, the log files are saved to the /tmp folder on your server with these semicolon-seperated values:

 - The status